-Here are our tips for visiting Goblin Valley State Park: how to get there, what to do, what to pack and more!
+Keep reading for our tips on how to get there, things to do, what to pack, where to stay and more!

 Some of the links on this site are affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission – at no extra cost to you!
 Read the full Disclosure Policy.

-WHAT TO PACK FOR HIKING AT GOBLIN VALLEY
+WHAT TO PACK FOR HIKING IN GOBLIN VALLEY

 Check out our tips and packing list for hiking with kids!

 Hiking Shoes – Injuries from improper footwear is a common problem that casual visitors and hikers encounter.
 To make your trip as safe and enjoyable as possible, avoid smooth-soled shoes and only wear sturdy shoes with ample tread. → Check out the Merrell Moab hiking shoes we use.

 Hydration and Food – Due to the high desert and altitude in Moab, you should drink at least one gallon of water per day, and always carry water with you during all hiking activities.
 Eat plenty of healthy snacks and food.
 We use Camelbak hydration packs or carry Hydroflask bottles in our packs.

 Lip Balm and Lotion – Utah’s high elevation and dry air can be hard on your skin.
 You’ll want to carry lip balm with sunscreen and hydrating lotion to apply as needed when you’re out exploring the trails.